pedroabreu/publish-it/README.md

 # publish-it

-Attempt to simplify publishing of a js library with different modules and keep it lean.
+Attempt to simplify publishing of a js library with different types of source files.
 By default it will copy the source files and package.json into the published package root.

-For es and umd modules, it creates a folder for each and allows execution of npm scripts to parse and copy source files
+Default usage is to copy source files and package.json to the published package folder

 ## Usage